-In light of all of the circumstances in this case, it is not clearly consistent with the national interest to grant or reinstate Applicant's eligibility for a security clearance.
+In light of all of the circumstances in this case, it is not clearly consistent with the interests of national security to grant Applicant's eligibility for a security clearance.
 Eligibility for access to classified information is denied.

 MARK HARVEY Administrative Judge